-Our Company has derived around 25% of its total revenue in FY 22 to FY 24 from sales of batteries, which is an important component of overall power back-up systems installed by the customers.
+Our Company has derived around 23.65% of its total revenue in FY 23, 25.29% of its total revenue in FY24 and 31.68% of its total revenue in FY 25 from sales of batteries, which is an important component of overall power back-up systems installed by the customers.
 Currently our Company has capabilities in assembling Home UPS/Inverters and batteries are a traded component which makes our Company heavily dependent on our suppliers for timely delivery and supply of batteries.

-Our Company has historically secured 28% to 55% from FY 22 to FY 24 of its total procurements from Su-Urja Solar Systems Private Limited, a manufacturer of Lead Acid Batteries.
-Purchase of the vendor's running production line would ensure consistent product quality, with the potential for further improvement.
+Our Company has historically procured 51.81% of its total battery purchases from Su-Urja Solar Systems Private Limited, a manufacturer of Lead Acid Batteries, in FY23, 67.81% in FY24, and 78.37% in FY25.
 The current production capacity of this production line is 8,000 units per month.